SQY2021-Sub/PGRL/README.md

 Fig. 5.
 An overview of proposed PhyRes-LSTM approach

-With the hierarchical ResNet-LSTM network and knowledge from prior information, it is possible for the proposed PhysicsNAS to generalize its performance with the limited number of training samples.
+With the hierarchical ResNet-LSTM network and knowledge from prior information, it is possible for the proposed PhyRes-LSTM to generalize its performance with the limited number of training samples.

 [^back to top](#top)
 ## Main Results